About the Program

 - Licensed to practice medicine in the state of Ohio (may be pending at time of application, but required before starting the fellowship)

 Based on qualifications and reference letters, selected candidates are invited for an interview and will be notified via the Advanced Endoscopy Fellowship Matching Program.
 Interviews will be conducted in April and May.
-During interview sessions, the candidate meets with advanced endoscopy and gastroenterology faculty, including the program director and the division director.
+During interview sessions, the candidate meets with therapeutic endoscopy faculty, including the program director and the division director.

 All faculty interviewers evaluate candidates.
 After interviews have been completed, applicants are ranked by the Fellowship Selection Committee.
 Applicant ranking is based on multiple factors, some of which include academic credentials, aptitude, preparedness, motivation and communication skills.